- Tennis racket stiffness refers to the frame’s ability to bend when it comes in contact with the ball and is measured by tension rates.

 Many brands are now integrating groundbreaking technology, which helps to dampen the shock impacts and increase comfortability.

 Safe to say, there is not a clear-cut answer.
-The string types you are using can also play a role in the racket’s response.
+The type of tennis string you are using can also play a role in the racket’s response.
 Natural gut, for example, will feel incredibly soft and comfortable to play with, but kevlar strings will make the racket feel incredibly stiff.
 The only real measurement you should consider is how comfortable you feel on the court.

 Do Stiff Racket Cause Tennis Elbow?